YorkisYY/Java_small_project/README.md

 # Java_small_project
-Three small projects for practicing OOP concepts
+Three small projects for practicing OOP concepts by attending an OOP course